talha-IT-04-002/chat-train/README.md

-# Chat Train - AI Training Platform
+# ChatTrain: Propelling Training Forward

-A comprehensive full-stack application for creating, managing, and deploying AI-powered chat trainers.
+The L&D Engine - A comprehensive full-stack application for creating, managing, and deploying AI-powered chat trainers that propel training forward.
 Built with React, Node.js, and MongoDB.

 ## 🚀 Features